collapsed-stacks/atheism/questions/2638/what-can-atheists-learn-from-theists-religion.md

 - posted by: [Lausten](https://stackexchange.com/users/-1/584-lausten) on 2011-02-07
 - score: 1

-<p>This may just be a comment on Omega Centauri's (which I upvoted), but the comment section is too limited. </p>
+This may just be a comment on Omega Centauri's (which I upvoted), but the comment section is too limited.

-<p>Religion has traditionally taken the role of answering questions without having all the facts.
+Religion has traditionally taken the role of answering questions without having all the facts.
 This was more useful when we didn't know why it rained too much or too little, and helped keep society together, for example planting and harvesting on a schedule.
 Unfortunately, when facts are discovered, religion has a lot of trouble with them, it either doesn't incorporate them, or it actively fights them.
 With so many new facts that have come to light in the last few centuries, the community binding role of religion seems pretty useless.
-And maybe it is, different question.</p>
+And maybe it is, different question.

-<p>I would like to see more engagement in the question that Neitzsche asked after he said, "God is dead".
+I would like to see more engagement in the question that Neitzsche asked after he said, "God is dead".
 Basically he asked, "now what do we do?"
 "How do we decide proper behavior?"
 If I saw scientific methods being applied to capitalism, psychology and the reforming of criminals, I wouldn't be worrying about it.
-But I see just as much zealotry and justification based on personal feelings in these areas as I do with religion. </p>
+But I see just as much zealotry and justification based on personal feelings in these areas as I do with religion.

-<p>I think we can learn from some of the ways that religions have developed to deal with questions that we know do not have all the data we should have, to really decide.
+I think we can learn from some of the ways that religions have developed to deal with questions that we know do not have all the data we should have, to really decide.
 There are many problems we face today that can't wait to be scientifically proven one way or another before we take action.
-Global warming, the end of oil, water resources, population, to name a few. </p>
+Global warming, the end of oil, water resources, population, to name a few.

-<p>It should go without saying that praying to Jesus is not one of the ways I am suggesting.
-Also, I have tried working with their power structure to apply these ideas, and I don't recommend it, I am suggesting more of an "observe and take away" strategy. </p>
+It should go without saying that praying to Jesus is not one of the ways I am suggesting.
+Also, I have tried working with their power structure to apply these ideas, and I don't recommend it, I am suggesting more of an "observe and take away" strategy.

-<p>Some examples: a discussion about what an ancestor might have done is viable as a way to get us thinking.
+Some examples: a discussion about what an ancestor might have done is viable as a way to get us thinking.
 Meditation has some scientific data showing its value.
-The rich listening to the poor, and the disposessed listening to the tax collectors is also a good idea (I realize an atheist could have thought of that, but do they generally?)</p>
+The rich listening to the poor, and the disposessed listening to the tax collectors is also a good idea (I realize an atheist could have thought of that, but do they generally?)

 ## Answer 2670